Rainy day savings

 Saving is a good start, but if you really want to be prepared it helps to budget.
 This way you can avoid adding any unnecessary expenses and plug up any leaks in your spending.
 Begin by looking over your bank statements.
 Many people underestimate just how much of their money goes where.
 Small expenses may not seem like the have much of an impact, but they can quickly add up and slow your progress.

 Compare your spending against your earnings and give yourself a monthly budget.
 If your outgoing spending is higher than your incoming earnings, then it’s time to re-evaluate your priorities.
 If you’re struggling to figure out how to divide your income, try the 50/30/20 rule – 50% of your wages go to your needs (rent, groceries and bills), 30% to your wants and 20% into your savings.
+You learn more about the 50/30/20 rule here.

 Avoid being hurt by bad loans and debt

 Unnecessary debt takes away from your ability to respond easily to unexpected events, as missing a payment so you can deal with something else could incur hefty fees.
 Meanwhile, a high interest rate on your loan means you could end up paying more than originally intended.
 This could undermine any budget you have in place or savings you’re trying to establish.
+It can be better in the long run to tackle your highest interest rate debt first to save on those extra costs.

 This document does not have regard to the financial situation or needs of any reader.
 As individual circumstances differ, you should seek appropriate professional advice.